abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 \end{equation}
 $$

-Suppose we only measure the system $X_1$ then the probability that we obtain any classical state `a` is defined by the following sum.
-This is marginal(or reduced) probability of the joint system.
+Suppose if we are only measuring the system $X_1$, then the probability outcome of `a` is computed by the following summation.
+This is the marginal(or reduced) probability of a joint system.

 $$
 \begin{equation}\tag{7}